The aim of the Cycle skills training programme is to increase the bike-riding competency of children, young people, and adults.

 Cycle skills training is also available for workplaces and adults.
 With the rapid uptake of e-bikes and increasing awareness of the environmental and health benefits of commuting by bike, there are more people riding bikes.
 It is important for your own safety and that of other road users to understand the rules of riding on the road and have the skills to feel confident and competent riding your bike.
 If you or your workplace is interested in receiving cycle skills training please get in touch via the link below.

-For more information visit: www.bikeready.co.nz
+For more information about the programme visit: www.bikeready.co.nz